Pillecs/gallery/content/_index.md

 ---
-description: An example site for hugo-theme-gallery.
-Images from Unsplash.
+description: Everything that lives is designed to end.
+We are perpetually trapped...in a never-ending spiral of life and death.
 #lastmod: 2023-07-05
-title: Hugo Gallery
+title: Pillecs Gallery
-featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
+# featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.
 menus:
   main: